KevinvdBurg/xdebuginstaller/README.md

 Follow the following steps:

-1. Go to
+1. Go to:
-    For Windows & Linux: Settings -> Languages & Frameworks -> PHP
+   * For Windows & Linux: Settings -> Languages & Frameworks -> PHP
-    For MAC: Preferences -> Languages & Frameworks -> PHP.
+   * For MAC: Preferences -> Languages & Frameworks -> PHP..
 2. Click the ... behind your interperter.
 3. Click the ... behind the configuration options.
 4. Add the following key:value -> xdebug.remote_mode:jit